Thursday, February 21, 2013 10:49:00 AM

 Depending on the severity of winter storms, Metro Transit staff may be required to focus on the first few priorities on our to-do list to ensure that transit operations are maintained.
 Please be patient as our employees make the rounds to clean up after winter storms and consider conditions following a snowfall that may further hinder cleanup progress, such as freezing rain and drifting snow.

 Metro Transit wants to hear from customers if problems persist at particular locations following a snowfall.
-Please call Customer relations at 612-373-3333, option 3, or use the use the online contact form.
+Please call Customer relations at 612-373-3333, option 3, or use the online contact form.
 If cleanup is needed at a Metro Transit location, we send crews to address the issue.
 If the cleanup needed is on property managed by a different municipality, agency or private shelter company, we will pass along the cleanup request.

 Photo left: Snow is nothing new to our transit system.
 Pictured left a man clears a sidewalk in front of his business as a streetcar filled with passengers goes by in the background.
 Photo taken outside St. Pierre Liquor Store, 256 West Seventh Street, St. Paul, 1951.
 Photo courtesy of Minnesota Historical Society.